 - Avoid engaging with or answering questions from strangers.

-- If something occurs that makes you feel unsafe, report the incident immediately to an adult such as a parent, guardian, principal, teacher or school resource officer.
+- If something occurs that makes you feel unsafe, report the incident immediately to a trusted adult.